tjhillard/steller-css/README.md

 ## Config

-All config variables are technically "optional".
-Override them as you need.
+All config variables are "optional" to define as they already have default values.
+[You can take a look at them here.](https://github.com/tjhillard/steller-css/blob/master/src/defaults.scss).

 ### Colors